 At this Town of Hempstead preserve and wildlife sanctuary, visitors can interact with a herd of Nigerian dwarf goats and a flock of Guinea fowl.
 Both species were brought to the facility as ecologically responsible alternatives to insecticides.
 Kayaking, a popular activity here, is available from June through August.

 RELATED: Outdoor classrooms where kids will love to learn

 Animal Farm Petting Zoo and Park — Manorville

 Most of the animals here can fed by hand, including Clyde the camel.
-In addition, you have the chance to get up close and personal with monkeys, wallabies, and large-shell tortoises.
+In addition, get up close and personal with monkeys, wallabies, and large-shell tortoises.
 Make sure to stop by the baby barn, take a ride on the safari train, and enjoy the pony ride that is included with every admission.
 Open April through November.